 A second factor that may influence the decision to use an isolated tooth as an abutment is an esthetic consideration.
+However, neither esthetics nor economics should deter the dentist from recommending to the patient that an isolated tooth to be used as a terminal abutment should be given the advantage of splinting by means of a fixed partial denture.
+If compromises are necessary, the patient must assume responsibility for use of the isolated tooth as an abutment.

-However, neither esthetics nor economics should deter the dentist from recommending to the patient that an isolated The economic aspect of the use of fixed restorations as part of the mouth preparations for a removable partial denture is essentially the same as that for any other splinting procedure-the best design of the fixed partial denture that will ensure the longevity of its service makes the additional procedure and expense necessary.
+The economic aspect of the use of fixed restorations as part of the mouth preparations for a removable partial denture is essentially the same as that for any other splinting procedure-the best design of the fixed partial denture that will ensure the longevity of its service makes the additional procedure and expense necessary.
 Although it must be recognized that economic considerations, combined with a particularly favorable prognosis of an isolated tooth, may influence the decision to forego the advantages of using a fixed partial denture, the original treatment plan should include this provision, even though the alternative method may be accepted for economic reasons.